 The Government of Alberta will use a transparent, non-partisan, competency-based process for the recruitment and appointment of directors to public agencies.
-Within this competency-based approach, effort will be made to encourage diversity among individuals who submit their names for consideration to ensure the boards of Alberta’s public agencies represent Alberta’s population.
+Within this competency-based approach, effort will be made to encourage all Albertans submit their names for consideration to ensure the boards of public agencies represent Alberta’s population.

 Ensuring that a competency-based recruitment and appointment process is in place for appointments will help public agencies meet their mandates.